JonasV29/JonasV29/README.md

 ## Here are some ideas to get you started:

- - 👨‍💻I’m currently learning in JavaScript,C/C++ and Java
+ - 👨‍💻I’m currently learning in JavaScript,C/C++, Python and Java
  - 💬I have an intermediate english